sayankae/sayankae/README.md

 - 👋 Hi, I’m @sayankae AKA Sayan Kumar Muhuri
 - 👀 I’m interested in Data Engineering and Big Data
 - 🌱 I’m currently learning about Big Data and ETL
-- 📫 You can send me text on LinkedIn (soon linl will be given)
+- 📫 You can send me text on LinkedIn (soon link will be given)

 <!---
 sayankae/sayankae is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.